bentomhall/nih-system/homebrewery/world/player-options.md

 You can no longer be grappled or restrained by spells under 6th level or by non-legendary creatures.

 ### Master Skill Tricks
 Master skill tricks require a +6 proficiency or level 17 characters.
+These are powerful, supernatural effects.
 #### Balance on Thin Air

 *Dexterity (Acrobatics) Master Skill Trick*

-You can spend your bonus action on turn to walk on air as if it was solid ground.
-If you do not spend your bonus action while suspended,  you fall.
+You can spend your bonus action to walk on air as if it was solid ground.
+If you do not spend your bonus action on each of your turns while suspended, you fall.

+#### Clean Slice
+*Strength (any slashing weapon) Master Skill Trick*

+You make a melee weapon attack with a slashing weapon against a target within reach, using both your action and bonus action.
+On a hit, the If the object is an object of Huge size or smaller, it is cut along an axis you choose.
+If it was a creature, it makes a Constitution saving throw.
+On a success, it takes damage equal to the maximum weapon damage you could deal with an Attack action if all your attacks hit.
+On a failure, it is instantly reduced to zero and, if it has appropriate anatomy, loses its head or equivalent.

+For example, if you were a 17th level Armsman (and so could attack 4 times with the Attack action), had 20 STR and were attacking with a greatsword (2d6 + STR damage), you would deal 4&times(2&times 6 + 5) or 68 damage on a successful save or instantly kill the target on a failed save.

 #### Dragon's Fear